 If you have recently lost a loved one due to the fault of another person or company, you may be eligible to file a wrongful death claim.
-For a free evaluation of your case, contact The Law Offices of Loren Scott Etengoff today.
+For a free evaluation of your case, contact Etengoff Pak Law Group today.

 What is a Wrongful Death Claim?

 A wrongful death claim is a lawsuit initiated by a loved one or surviving family member of someone who was killed due to the carelessness or behavior of another person or entity.
 The lawsuit is typically against the person or company responsible for the wrongful death.
 The surviving party may seek to recover for financial, emotional, and/or future losses associated with the death of their loved one.